paravsingla/paravsingla.github.io/about.md

 ## About me in 10 seconds

-- I develop applications for the web and the iOS.
+- I develop applications for the Web.
 - I educate people about coding.
 - I do a lot of other fun stuff.